What is Lent? Plus 12 Best Books For Lent Season

 What is Lent?
 As a Southern Baptist from before I was born, I didn’t really get it.
-I mean, why do we celebrate Lent?
-Isn’t Lent season a Catholic thing?
+I mean, why do we celebrate it?
+Isn’t Lent season something the Catholic church does?
 But my current church home isn’t Baptist.
 And a very dear friend is a Methodist.
-So I’ve had more exposure to Lent in recent years.
+So I’ve had more exposure to this in recent years.
+I’m finding that these denominational borders that have been placed on the Christian life often cause more trouble than they prevent!

-And the more I’ve pressed in to the question of what is Lent, the more I value many aspects of the lent season.
-And of course, I had to come up with a solid list of books for Lent, because that’s who I am.
+And the more I’ve pressed into learning new things, the more I value many aspects of the Lent season.
+And of course, I had to come up with a solid list of books for the occasion, because that’s who I am.
 A Libraryan!
 (Easter Stories for Kids here!)
+And the bonus #13 is probably my all-time favorite.

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.